 We pulled into Port Villa, Vanuatu around 7:00 am in the morning.
-Quiet, calm seas and sunny skies.
+The island was surrounded by quiet, calm seas and the sun shone over our heads.
 I shot some photos of the rock formations (not seen here) as we made our way to dock.
-This was an interesting island to visit with its’ open air market and small shops and cool dive spots.
+This was an interesting island to visit with its open-air market, small shops, and cool dive spots.

 S. S. P R E S I D E N T C O O L I D G E

 E S P I R I T U S A N T O – V A N U A T U